syncfusion-content/javascript-docs/js/Diagram/Getting-Started.md

 ## Visualize Employee

-Following code examples indicate how to define the default appearance of node and connector using defaultSetting.
-The NodeTemplate is used to update each node based on employee data.
+Following code examples indicate how to define the default appearance of node and connector using `defaultSetting`.
+The `NodeTemplate` is used to update each node based on employee data.

 {% highlight js %}
 // To Customize node before rendering